For more ELYSIUM’S PASSAGE Blog Posts, go to

 ‘Come on, Eli, what are you getting at… trying to bait me again?
 It won’t work.’

-‘No, not bait you but perhaps to prepare you.
+‘No, not bait you; prepare you.
 Nevertheless, we understand your confusion!
-It’s perfectly understandable; perfectly normal!
-But then, this isn’t normal, nor are you,’ he said with a grin, ‘at least not anymore.’
+It’s perfectly normal!
+However, this isn’t normal, nor are you,’ he said with a grin, ‘at least not anymore.’

-‘Eli’s correct,’ Mo said, ‘you aren’t ordinary, but consider that a compliment.
+‘Eli’s correct,’ Mo said, ‘you aren’t ordinary… consider that a compliment.
 You’re extraordinary!
 That’s why you climbed this Mountain to be here with us.
 How many would be willing to do that based on a call you thought you heard in a dream?’

 ‘Oh please, not that again.’